 Goes great with: Orange peel, tonic and ice.

 The Bloodline Spirits Distillery is discreetly hidden in plain sight in the historic market town of Peebles in the Scottish Borders.
 The distillery houses a bespoke still named Christa, named after co-founder Julie’s late grandmother.
 The distillery features production facilities along with a bar area for tastings and private events.
-Julie and Colin, the co-founders and husband and wife have added their own personal twists in the distillery including Scottish and South Africa flags, a nod to their family history.
+The founders have added their own personal twists in the distillery including Scottish and South Africa flags, a nod to their family history.

 Booking: Not open to the public